Spyderisk/system-modeller-deployment/README.md

-# Spyderisk System Modeller Deployment Project
+# Spyderisk System Modeller Deployment tree

 ## Overview

-This project contains scripts and configuration files deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control.
+This project contains scripts and configuration files to deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control.
+See the system-modeller project for all other information about Spyderisk.

 Spyderisk is fully available but only works in very specific circumstances.
 This README file documents how to deploy Spyderisk in those few circumstances.
 We expect Spyderisk to become increasingly easy to install and run.

-Being an open source project which promotes transparency at all levels, Spyderisk is primarily written for and targeted to Linux/Unix.
+Spyderisk is open source, therefore it is primarily written for and targeted to Linux/Unix.
 We have made some efforts to make it work on Windows too, and within strict limits we do support Windows users.

 The scenarios we explicitly support in this document for installing Spyderisk are: